Affordable

 Efficacy test

-• Dried test carriers are exposed to an automated airborne disinfection process under conditions outlined in standard.
+• The dried test carriers are then exposed to an automated airborne disinfection process under the conditions described in the standard.

-• For bacteria, mycobacteria, bacterial spores, fungal spores and yeasts, recovery solution is diluted and plated on agar media and microbicidal efficacy is expressed in log reduction.
-Whereas, viruses and bacteriophages, diluted recovery solution is incubated on cell lines and cytopathic effect is determined.
+• For bacteria, mycobacteria, bacterial spores, fungal spores and yeasts, the recovery solution is diluted and plated onto agar media.
+Microbial efficacy is expressed in terms of log reduction.

 Distribution test

-In closed spaces, concentration of pathogens tends to increase due to limited air circulation and inadequate ventilation.
-This elevated accumulation of microorganisms can result in transmission of infection and outbreaks.
-To address this, automated airborne room disinfection processes are implemented in susceptible areas like health care settings, public spaces and other similar environments to eliminate airborne pathogens.
+The concentration of pathogens tends to increase in closed, poorly ventilated spaces due to limited air circulation.
+This elevated accumulation of microorganisms can result in the transmission of infections.
+These issues are overcome by the use of automated airborne room disinfection processes which are implemented in susceptible areas like healthcare settings, public spaces and other similar environments to eliminate airborne pathogens.
+However, the efficacy of these systems must be evaluated before they can be used.
+EN 17272 sets standard guidelines for evaluating the efficacy of these automated airborne room disinfection processes.
+It intends to evaluate the disinfection processes under practical conditions by simulating real-world conditions within laboratory settings.

 To get EN 17272 testing services, talk to our experts today.